mrisher/smtp-sts/mta-sts.md

 Domain.
 This is to limit the risk of misconfigurations when deploying new policies.

+## Policy Versioning

+Because an STS Policy that has never before successfully been validated should not be used to reject mail, sending MTAs SHOULD be aware of policy versions.
+When delivering a given message, a sending MTA may, for the recipient domain, posess a cached, previously validated (unexpired) policy *and/or* a newly fetched, never-before-validated policy.

+During policy application, the sending MTA now has an option of which policy to apply; it is suggested that MTAs implement the following logic:

+* *If* a new, unvalidated policy exists, attempt to deliver in compliance with this policy.
+If this attempt succeeds *or* the new policy mode is `report`, mark the policy as "validated" and remove the previously cached policy.

+* *If* a new, unvalidated policy with mode set to `enforce` was attempted and failed to validate, deliver the message in compliance with the old, previously cached policy, and consider this a policy validation failure (for the purposes of TLSRPT (TODO: add reference)).

+Implementers may choose to think of this as a "two-pass" model (though such an implementation may be less efficient than a more optimized alternative):

+* In the first pass, the new policy is attempted and, if successful, becomes the old policy.

+* In the second pass, the old policy (or policy-missing) is attempted, as would be the case if no new policy were found.

 ## MX Preference

 When applying a policy, sending MTAs SHOULD select recipient MXs by first